 The film centers in on a chance encounter between Ali (Matthias Schoenaerts) and Stéphanie (Marion Cotillard) at a nightclub, where Ali is set-up as Stéphanie's protector and then antagonist.
 Following a tragedy that leaves Stéphanie disabled, the two reconnect, largely out of Stéphanie's desperation to break out of her loneliness and isolation following her accident.

 Ali is a soul with no path, and that means his young son, sister, and brother-in-law are all left as the collateral damage of his aimlessness.
-He particularly teeters on the razor's edge of
+He particularly teeters on the razor's edge of resistance with his son, and is in consistent danger of falling off with a force that can only break the kid, whether it's one of love or bitterness.

 While Stéphanie embraces the challenges inherent in her path, it takes Ali longer to lumber along his.
 The film reveals little of the specific issues of either character, and it's in the Buddhist style meditation of all things passing and the body being in the moment and moving forward that the film excels.
 Sure, the characters are stricken by their histories, but that is not what is important and, therefore, nothing the film belabors.
 It's their present, and its relationship to their future, that we can grab onto.